Join the beta - get Pro free for 3 months after launchJoin the beta

 Measuring: which Instagram activity actually drives bookings

 Without measurement Instagram is a time sink.
 Three metrics that matter, weekly check.
-One - link clicks from bio (Instagram Insights → Bio → Buttons).
-Two - bookings with UTM tag "instagram" in your booking software (Salonnare adds UTMs automatically when you put your booking link on Instagram, visible in Reports → Acquisition Channels).
-Three - DMs that resulted in an appointment (manually tracked or via integration).
-Goal: at least 15-25% of new clients demonstrably come from Instagram (lower = your content does not convert, higher = you have a strong channel to invest more in).
-Below 10% Instagram attribution: look at your top-3 best-performing posts (on saves and sends, not likes - better predictor of booking intent) and replicate that pattern.
-At 25%+: consider paid promotion of your strongest content via Instagram Ads (€50-€100/month budget can lift an Instagram channel from 200 to 800 monthly impressions).
+One - link clicks from bio (Instagram Insights → Bio → "External link clicks").
+Two - bookings you know came via Instagram: add a UTM parameter to your Instagram booking link (e.g. ?utm_source=instagram&utm_medium=bio) and check which bookings carry that parameter.
+In Salonnare you see new bookings in your dashboard; UTM tracking you set up yourself via your booking URL.
+Three - DMs that resulted in an appointment (manually tracked or via integration if you use an external DM tool).
+Goal: a measurable share of new clients demonstrably come from Instagram (little = your content does not convert, a lot = you have a strong channel to invest more in).
+If Instagram attribution is low: look at your best-performing posts (on saves and sends, not likes - better predictor of booking intent) and replicate that pattern.
+If a sizeable share comes in via Instagram: consider paid promotion of your strongest content via Instagram Ads - a modest budget can considerably extend organic reach.
+Salonnare gives every salon a public booking URL by default - your own subdomain or custom domain - ready to share everywhere on Instagram: bio, link sticker, and DMs.
+You can start on the permanent free plan, no time pressure.
+Try Salonnare for free

 Veelgestelde vragen